Naitik4516/Gravia-5/README.md

 Thank you for your support and for choosing Gravia.
 Together, we're shaping the future of desktop AI virtual assistants!

 Certainly!
 Here's the addition of the warning about the preview version:

+## Upcoming Features
+ - Wake word detection
+ - Multi-language support
+ - More 3rd party integrations
+ - More device support
+ - More automation features
+ - More customization options
+ - HD voice support
+ - Alarms and reminders support
+ - ... and more

 ## Warning: Preview Version